• Skip to primary navigation

 1. Eliminating manual tasks

-Today, many employees are burdened with manual tasks that drag down morale.
-This includes employees who are forced to use outdated manual processes to handle HR policies such as attendance, overtime, and leave.
+Today, many employees are burdened with morale draining, manual tasks.
+This includes tasks like using outdated manual processes to handle HR policies such as attendance, overtime, and leave.
 No employee wants to sign timecards manually.
-No employee wants to have to ask the supervisor how many days off he or she has available because the information is not accessible online.
-New technology solutions, especially those that integrate all tools on a single platform, can automate many of these tedious processes and unburden both employees and managers.
-This allows employees to focus on adding value to the organization — for example, spearheading
+No employee wants to ask the supervisor how many days off they have available because the information isn’t accessible online.
+New technology, especially ones with integrated tools on a single platform, automate many of these tedious processes, unburdening both employees and managers.
+This allows employees to focus on adding value to the organization.
+For example, spearheading new customer service initiatives (retail) or focusing on patient care (healthcare).
+It also allows managers to focus on the real work at hand, such as managing their staff.
+When employees and managers feel they are adding value, engagement improves.

 2. Promoting leadership